• Skip to main content

 In this episode, Safe Space Radio interviews Stanford professor of psychiatry and human biology Herant Katchadourian, author of the book Guilt: The Bite of Conscience, about the urge to confess our guilt, how it can be used as a weapon, and how we can know whether we feel too much of it or too little. …read more »

-Obsessive Confession with Rob
+Obsessive Confession and OCD with Rob

 In this episode of Safe Space Radio, psychotherapist Rob talks about his own anxiety, which makes him feel an insatiable need to confess things to those around him, and which can also lead to debilitating panic attacks.
 He talks about the various therapies he’s tried, including two which have greatly reduced his anxiety in the …read more »